quaderno/quaderno-woocommerce/readme.txt

 == Changelog ==

 = 1.8 =
-* Collect Tax ID for customers in Spain, Belgium, Germany, and Italy
+* New: Collect Tax ID for customers in Spain, Belgium, Germany, and Italy
-* Translations to German, Dutch, and French
+* New: Translations to German, Dutch, and French
 * WordPress 4.7 compatibility
+* New: Register shipping costs
+* Fix: Unit price is not correct when ordering more than 1 product

 = 1.7 =
-* Send sales receipts
+* New: Send sales receipts
-* Track transaction ID
+* New: Track transaction ID

 = 1.6 =
-* Improve invoices and credits generation
+* Improvement: Invoices and credits generation
-* Stop base taxes being taken off when dealing with out of base locations
+* New: Stop base taxes being taken off when dealing with out of base locations

 = 1.5.2 =
 * Fix: javascript was not updated

 = 1.5.1 =
-* Hide VAT Number field when customer is based in the store country
+* Improvement: Hide VAT Number field when customer is based in the store country

 = 1.5.0 =
-* Validate EU VAT Numbers
+* New: Validate EU VAT Numbers
-* Compatibility with Sequential Order Numbers Pro
+* New: Compatibility with Sequential Order Numbers Pro
-* Track different payment methods on Quaderno
+* New: Track different payment methods on Quaderno

 = 1.4.2 =
 * Fix: issue when postal code contains whitespaces